QuickBooks Self-Employed Review: Features & Pricing in 2023

 Bottom Line

-QuickBooks Self-Employed isn’t a true double-entry accounting program like QuickBooks Online, but its lack of features makes it very easy to use.
+QuickBooks Self-Employed isn’t a true double-entry accounting program like QuickBooks Online, but its simple features make it very easy to use.
 It has an excellent mobile app that can serve modern freelancers in terms of invoicing their clients, tracking business mileage, and monitoring business expenses.
-It’s a good choice to monitor your deductions and uses that information to complete your tax return.
+It’s a good choice to monitor your deductions, and it uses that information to complete your tax return.

 If you’re a freelancer needing a solid solution for tracking income and expenses, sign up and receive 50% off the first three months.
-However, if you anticipate outgrowing QuickBooks Self-Employed, we suggest that you go straight to QuickBooks Online.
+However, if you anticipate outgrowing QuickBooks Self-Employed, we suggest that you choose QuickBooks Online.